PipedreamHQ/pipedream/docs/docs/code/nodejs/sharing-code/README.md

 ## Publish an action from a Node.js code step

-You can publish any of Node.js code steps into a reusable action.
+You can publish any of your Node.js code steps into a reusable action.
 This enables you to write a Node.js code step once, and reuse it across many workflows without rewriting it.

-To convert a Node.js code step into an publishable action,add these properties `version`, `name` `key`, and `type` to your Node.js step:
+To convert a Node.js code step into an publishable action, make sure to include the below properties in your Node.js step:
+- `version`
+- `name`
+- `key`
+- `type`

 ```javascript{3-6}
 // Adding properties to a regular Node.js code step make it publishable